 Expanding the Solid Rock Carpenter mission with Appalachian Service Project and The Home Depot

 When: October 1 – 4, 2017

 Johnson City Build Trip – October 29th – November 3rd

 A great opportunity to serve others in need with family and friends.
-Everyone is welcome to participate at all levels of experience.
-On this trip we will be assembling the walls prepared during previous framing day events.
+Everyone is welcome to participate in all levels of experience.
+On this trip, we will be assembling the walls prepared during previous framing day events.

-Who: Everyone is welcome participate – No experience necessary!
+Who: Everyone is welcome to participate – No experience necessary!

 When: October 29 – November 3, 2017

 Where: Johnson City, TN